-In a perfect world, the workplace would be a pleasant, respectful, and mission-focused environment.
+In a perfect world, the workplace would feel like a pleasant, respectful, and mission-focused environment.
 Employees would be free to focus on using their talents to the best of their abilities, in pursuit of a singular common goal.
-In such an ideal environment, the only stress would that directly related to the job.
+In such an ideal environment, the only stress would be directly related to the job.

-Here are the top 7 signs of a toxic work environment, and 3 tips to help you handle it.
+Here are the top seven signs of a toxic workplace environment, and three tips to help you handle it.

 What is a toxic work environment?